 Economic Effects of Student Loan Debt

 Report Highlights.
-The effect student loan debt has on the economy is similar to that of a recession, reducing business growth and suppressing consumer spending.
+The effect student loan debt has on the economy is similar to that of a recession: it reduces consumer spending, business growth, and homeownership.

 Related reports include Total Student Loan Debt | Average Student Loan Debt | Education Attainment Statistics | Student Loan Refinancing